 Begin training as soon as you bring your American Bandogge puppy home, while he is still at a manageable size.
 He is smart and trainable but has a mind of his own.
 A nothing-in-life-is-free program, requiring puppies to "work" for everything they get by performing a command before receiving meals, toys, treats or play, often works well with this breed.
 He also responds well to any type of positive reinforcement training using rewards such as praise, play and treats.

 Always keep him on leash when you're walking him.
-The American Bandogge has a high prey drive and a territorial nature, so he needs a strong, solid fence at least six feet high to keep him on his own property.
+The Bandogge Mastiff has a high prey drive and a territorial nature, so he needs a strong, solid fence at least six feet high to keep him on his own property.
 An underground electronic fence is never appropriate for this breed.

 If your American Bandogge has facial wrinkles, it's important to keep them clean and dry.
 Wipe them out with a damp washcloth or baby wipe, dry the folds thoroughly, and apply baby powder or corn starch to help them stay dry.
 He may also do a little drooling, so be prepared to wipe his mouth after he eats or drinks.

 Tips to Bring Home a Healthy American Bandogge Puppy

-- Finding a good breeder is more important than finding the right puppy.
+Finding a good breeder is more important than finding the right puppy.
 A good breeder will match you with the right puppy, and will without question have done all the health certifications necessary to screen out health problems as much as possible.

 Consider an adult dog from a shelter or a rescue group.
 Many of the health problems in American Bandogges aren't apparent in puppyhood, but by adopting an adult dog, most of them can be ruled out.
 In addition, American Bandogges can live 10 or more years, so an adult dog will still be a part of your family for a long time to come.

 Puppy or adult, take your American Bandogge to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues.

-- Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
+Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Health Issues Common to American Bandogges

-All hybrid dogs have the potential to develop genetic health problems, just as purebred dogs can and just as all people have the potential to inherit a particular disease.
 Run, don't walk, from any breeder who does not offer a health guarantee on puppies, who tells you that the American Bandogge is 100 percent healthy and has no known problems, or who tells you that her puppies are isolated from the main part of the household for health reasons.
 A reputable breeder will be honest and open about health problems in the American Bandogge and the incidence with which they occur in her lines.